diltheyaislan/moviesbattle-api/README.md

 ## Postman collections
-Postman environment variable collection files are in the `/postman` directory.
+Postman environment variable and collection files are in the `/postman` directory.

 ## H2 console